Huotes/CommitMaker/README.md

 Chuck Norris once ate an entire bottle of sleeping pills.
 They made him blink.

 Teenage Mutant Ninja Turtles is based on a true story: Chuck Norris once swallowed a turtle whole, and when he crapped it out, the turtle was six feet tall and had learned karate.

+Latest survey shows that 3 out of 4 people make up 75% of the world’s population.